Lightstreamer/Lightstreamer-kafka-connector/README.md

 ##### Evaluate As Command (`fields.evaluate.as.command.enable`)

-_Optional_.
+_Optional but ineffective if [`fields.transform.to.command.enable`](#transform-to-command-fieldstransformtocommandenable) is set_.
 Enables support for the _COMMAND_ mode.
 In _COMMAND_ mode, a single Lightstreamer item is typically managed as a dynamic list or table, which can be modified through the following operations:

 - **`ADD`**: Insert a new element into the item.
 - **`UPDATE`**: Modify an existing element of the item.